pppiyushh/hidden_keylogger/README.md

 ## Hidden Keylogger

+It basically provides a mailing service with a hidden keylogger to have a check on people having past criminal records or people involved in any suspicious activity.

 ### How to use:
   You must have python installed.
 The open the command terminal in the directory containing app.py.
   Run the command ;